KabbAmine/zeavim.vim/README.md

 Usage
 -----

-They are 3 ways of using zeavim:
+They are 4 ways of using zeavim:

-1.	`<leader>z` - To execute Zeal with the current word as a keyword and the file type (Or file extension some times) as a docset.
+1.	`<leader>z` - To execute Zeal with the current word as a keyword and the file type (Or file extension some times) as a docseti (NORMAL mode).
+2.	`<leader>z` - To execute Zeal with the current visual selection as a keyword and the file type (Or file extension some times) as a docset (VISUAL mode).
-2.	`<leader>Z` (Note the capital z) - To use the file type as a docset and specify the keyword manually.
+3.	`<leader>Z` (Note the capital z) - To use the file type as a docset and specify the keyword manually.

 	![Zeavim using &lt;leader&gt;Z](.various/img/leader-Z.jpg)

-3.	`<leader><leader>z` - To specify manually both keyword and docset.
+4.	`<leader><leader>z` - To specify manually both keyword and docset.

 	![Zeavim using &lt;leader&gt;&lt;leader&gt;z](.various/img/leader-leader-z.jpg)